How to Select a SolidWorks Training School

 Programs with Solidworks training can be found at many 2- and 4-year colleges.
 These programs typically lead to an associate's degree in computer-aided design or a bachelor's degree in industrial technology with a CAD emphasis.

-SolidWorks is used in many types of drafting, including architectural, mechanical and industrial design.
-Mechanical design education focuses on physics and mechanical systems, while architectural design examines geometry and building designs.
-Associate's degree programs are available in all of these areas and others, so students should consider the field they wish to go into before committing to a program.
+- Associate's degree programs are available in architectural, mechanical and industrial drafting, so students should consider the field they wish to go into before committing to a program.

 SolidWorks Training Program Overviews

 These are 2-year degree programs that focus on architectural design with a CAD specialization.
 Common coursework includes:

 - Mechanical drafting